-The main purpose of amending and restating the C&Rs and Bylaws is to update the wording of the C&Rs which had the Glenmore Associates Limited Partnership (GALP) as main decision authority and in its place put the Glenmore Community Association (GCA).
+The main purpose of amending and restating the C&Rs and Bylaws is to update the wording of the documents which had Glenmore Associates Limited Partnership (GALP) and the “company” as main decision authority and replace it with your association, Glenmore Community Association (GCA).
 Since GALP went out of existence and all ownership rights were transferred to the GCA in 2016 this is a necessary action.
 Additionally, there are several changes proposed to the C&Rs which are outlined below.
-If approved, these versions of the Amended and Restated C&Rs will replace the 1992 version with its five amendments and will become the new source document for the C&Rs.
+If approved, these versions of the Amended and Restated C&Rs and Bylaws will replace the 1992 versions with their five amendments and will become the new source documents for the GCA.

-There are a few proposed changes that are new to the C&Rs which are highlighted in YELLOW which we want to bring to the members attention specifically.
+There are several proposed changes that are new to the C&Rs, highlighted in YELLOW, which we want to bring to the members attention specifically.
 These are:

 Article V, sec 5 proposes to delete wording that restricted construction impact fees of new construction to new development areas.
 The fees would apply to all new house construction.
 Under advice from counsel, the fee application could not be selective but should be applied uniformly.

-Article X, sec 3(d) is an addition to clarify the GCA policy on transient lodging or short term rental of properties.
+Article X, sec 3(d) is an addition to clarify the GCA policy on transient lodging or short-term rental of properties.
 The current C&Rs are interpreted to prohibit this activity and this proposed section clarifies the limitations on home rentals.
 In response to the Townhall Meeting, two provisions were added for clarification.